 A town that has it all

-Pullman stands among the half dozen best college towns in America, according to a 2012 MSN ranking.
+A traditional American college town, Pullman offers tree-lined neighborhoods and a thriving "Main Street"-style business district.
 Here you won’t find smog or traffic jams.
 What you will find are excellent public schools and health care services, a vibrant array of cultural and community activities, a pleasant climate, and a community named one of the four safest in Washington.

 Five-hour drive from Seattle

 The city of Pullman lies 280 miles east of Seattle and 78 miles south of Spokane, nestled amidst the gently rolling hills of a region that National Geographic once described as "A Paradise Called the Palouse."

 The WSU community isn’t alone.
 Just 8 miles away is the University of Idaho in Moscow, a major teaching and research institution.
 Neighbors for well over 100 years, the 2 universities engage in many joint educational and research endeavors.

 Many places to go